ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 | It is not possible because of a browser security restriction that JavaScript cannot
 | take data from the clipboard without the user explicitly doing a paste command from the browser
 | (e.g. Ctrl+V or from the browser menu).
 If JavaScript could do this, then websites could steal
 | data from the client by accessing the clipboard maliciously.
-The reason why ag-Grid keeps
+The reason why AG Grid keeps
 | the disabled paste option in the menu is to indicate to the user that paste is possible and it provides
 | the keyboard shortcut as a hint to the user.